flowerlovingatheist/translang/Grammar.md

 Verb is formed as root followed by ending.

-Ending is either empty, -da for past tense, -ne for present tense, or -lo for future tense.
+Ending is either empty, -da for past tense, -ne for present tense, -lo for future tense, or -do for imperative mood.

+It can also be postfixed by -ku to indicate uncertainty, for example "Are you sleeping?" could be worded as "?'mida somoneku".

 # Article